zlearner0/investigate-medical-appointments-attendance/README.md

 # investigate-medical-appointments-attendance
-analyze the most factors predict if a patients will show up for their scheduled appointment
+analyze the most factors predict if patients will show up for their scheduled appointment